Hyderabad Sultans

 The Hyderabad Sultans was the Indian Premier Hockey League team from Hyderabad.

 The squad was captained by Sardara Singh in the 2008 edition.
 They were winners of the first Premier Hockey League in 2005.

 History

 Founding

 The club was formed in year 2005.
-Sultans, led by ever-dependable Dilip Tirkey, were crowned the champions of the inaugural PHL at home ground, held at the sprawling Gachibowli Sports Complex, with penalty corner specialist Sohail Abbas and Waseem Ahmad who helped the team score crucial wins with their combined moves in the first year.
+Sultans, led by ever-dependable Dilip Tirkey, were crowned the champions of the inaugural PHL at home ground, held at the sprawling Gachibowli Sports Complex, with penalty corner specialist Sohail Abbas and Waseem Ahmed who helped the team score crucial wins with their combined moves in the first year.
 Sohail Abbas became the joint top-scorers of the league.

 Loss of form and players exodus (2006–2007)

 In the second year too, Hyderabad Sultans played well and were in contention for the final berth, but were edged out by Bangalore Lions on goal average.
 They won five out of the eight matches and had 13 points, just one less than the table toppers Chandigarh Dynamos and Hyderabad Sultans finished third in league.
 In the third year, Hyderabad Sultans failed miserably, winning just one match in the new format.
 They also lost their skipper Dilip Tirkey and many experienced players who joined Orissa Steelers, as they were promoted to the Premier division.
 Sultans ended at the bottom of the table, avoiding relegation as Second division was scrapped.